-US Secretary of State underlines support for recreational fishing and takes a swipe at China over tariffs
+US Secretary of Commerce underlines support for recreational fishing

 Article Media Click images to enlarge +

-US Secretary of State Wilbur Ross yesterday underlined his department’s support of the fishing and boating industries – and took a swipe at China over tariffs.
+US Secretary of Commerce Wilbur Ross yesterday underlined his department’s support of the fishing and boating industries – and took a swipe at China over tariffs.

 Addressing the American Boating Congress in Washington D.C., he told delegates that he understood the importance of their business to the economy.